online

 CA Preliminary Teaching Credential and MA in Education

-All candidates complete a full-time, year-long clinical residency in a partner school within 30 miles of Claremont.
+All candidates complete a full-time, year-long clinical residency at a partner school typically within Los Angeles, San Bernardino, Riverside, or Orange counties.
 Modeled after medical residencies, this in-person experience offers hands-on, mentored preparation that builds strong, sustainable teaching practices, especially for those new to the profession.
-In addition to the standard residency, CGU offers several district partnership residencies that combine classroom teaching with financial and professional support.
+In addition to the standard residency, CGU offers several partner hosted pathway residencies that combine classroom teaching with financial and professional support.

 Please note that this list is not comprehensive and only represents a part of all the residency partners available to CGU students.